Miss Marple: Joan Hickson

-Geraldine McEwan (2004–2008)/Julia McKenzie (2009–2013)
+Geraldine McEwan (2004–2008) and Julia McKenzie (2009–2013)

 Beginning in 2004, ITV broadcast a series of adaptations of Agatha Christie's books under the title Agatha Christie's Marple, usually referred to as Marple.
 Geraldine McEwan starred in the first three series.
-Julia McKenzie took over the role in the fourth season.
+Julia McKenzie took over the role from the fourth series onwards.

 The adaptations change the plots and characters of the original books (e.g. incorporating lesbian affairs, changing the identities of some killers, renaming or removing significant characters, and even using stories from other books in which Miss Marple did not originally feature).
 In the Geraldine McEwan series, it is revealed that when she was young (portrayed by Julie Cox in a flashback), Miss Marple had an affair with a married soldier, Captain Ainsworth, who was killed in action in World War I, in December 1915.
 It is also said (in A Murder Is Announced) that she served as an ambulance driver during World War I.

 Listing of the TV series featuring Geraldine McEwan and Julia McKenzie: